AICoolK8e8vC83i/Project-Hyperion-Neural-3D-Scene-Reconstruction-Interactive-Exploration/README.md

 ## 👤 About the Developer

 **[Kevlar Chi]**
-Undergraduate Student | NLP, AI Agents and Systems, Computer Vision & AI Researcher / Engineer
+Undergraduate Student | NLP, AI Agents and Systems, Computer Vision, AI Safety & Alignment Researcher / Engineer
 Applying to UC Berkeley/UCLA/UCI for Computer Science (Transfer)

 This project represents my commitment to bridging cutting-edge research with practical deployment.
 I built this entire pipeline—from capture to web deployment—in 7 weeks while maintaining a full course load.